EliHei2/epiClassify/README.rst

-GNNProject: Graph-Structured Inductive Bias in Deep Learning
+scPotter: Structural Inductive Bias in Supervised Learning for Single-cell Data
 =========================================================================
 .. raw:: html

-We investigate to which extent inferring the graph structure from the data and using it as an inductive bias to a Graph Neural Network (GNN) improves robustness and generalization in comparison to the standard fully connected neural networks (FCNN) without any prior structural information.
-Furthermore, we explore how the quality of an inductive bias (i.e., the graph structure reconstructed from the high-dimentional data) impacts the performance.
-To that end, we carry out multiple experiments with both synthetic and real datasets, to compare performance of GNNs and FCNNs in various settings, varying characteristics of the input dataset, such as number of features, number of observations, noise level, or quality of the input structure.
+scPotter takes feature interactions (e.g., gene-gene interactions) into account to classify single-cells and interpret the marker genes.

+scPotter is an end-to-end pipeline for 1) annotation 2) finding the most important features for each annotation category.
+The backbone is adopted from two of the packages, previously developed by us, GNNProject [GitHub.com/e-sollier/DL2020](https://github.com/e-sollier/DL2020) in python and scGCNUtiles [GitHub.com/EliHei2/scGCN](https://github.com/EliHei2/scGCN) in R. Many models from synthetic data generation to multiple neural network classifiers are implemented along with tools for visualization and exploratory data analysis.
+The modular structure of the pipeline enables extensions to new models and analyses.
+The pipeline is designed to meet state of the art reproducibility standards and criteria of open science, such as coherence, integrity, documentation, and readability.

 The models are implemented with `pytorch <https://pytorch.org/docs/stable/index.html>`_ and `pytorch-geometric <https://pytorch-geometric.readthedocs.io/en/latest/>`_ in python.
+Some tools for preprocessing, visualization and exploratory data analysis are implemented in R.

 **NOTE:** Here, we talk about graph classification, where each observation to be classified is represented by a graph, with nodes representing features.
 The graph structure for all observations is the same, the only difference comes from node values.